CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/ag40.png)

-1. Make sure your in **azure-ai-agents-labs** project directory.
-Run the below powershell commands to create and activate your virtual environment:
+1. Make sure you are in the **azure-ai-agents-labs** project directory.
+Run the below PowerShell commands to create and activate your virtual environment:

    ```powershell
    python -m venv venv